CarterEVERYTHING-Codes/ClassVote/README.md

 *   Admin controls to pause/resume feedback rounds and end sessions.
 *   **Session Retention & Deletion:**
     *   Sessions are created with `isPermanentlySaved: false`.
-    *   Admins can toggle a session to be "Permanently Saved" from the session management panel (`session/[sessionId]` page).
+    *   Admins can toggle a session to be "Permanently Saved" from the session management panel (`session/[sessionId]` page) or results page.
     *   If a "quick" session is ended by an admin and it is *not* marked "Permanently Saved", it is deleted immediately from Firestore.
     *   "Account" sessions or "quick" sessions marked "Permanently Saved" are *not* deleted immediately upon ending but are kept for historical review on the "Results" page (where they can be toggled or deleted by the admin).
     *   Admins can delete their "account" sessions or any "permanently saved" sessions they administer from the "Results" page.